As an Amazon Associate we earn from qualifying purchases.

 Eggnog bread pudding is a baked dessert that replaces the standard egg, cream, sugar mixture with prepared eggnog.
 In its simplest form, you can think of it as a shortcut to this easy and delicious dessert.

-Our Approach to Eggnog Bread Pudding
+My Approach to Eggnog Bread Pudding

 What Makes a Good Eggnog Bread Pudding

 A good bread pudding should be able to stand on its own without the sauce.
 Sauce is great but you really want to make sure you have your flavors right in the main dish itself.
 For bread pudding, the big dangers are either it tastes too plain (like normal bread) or it is way too sweet.

 With my recipe here, you should be safe on both sides.
 Eggnog is stronger than milk or cream so it won’t be under flavored.
 The balancing I’m doing with the cranberry sauce and dark chocolate also helps in adding more flavor to the dessert.

 How to Pick the Right Bread